 Dr. Selwa was born and raised in Michigan, received her undergraduate degree at Harvard University and returned to Michigan for medical school, neurology residency and an epilepsy fellowship.
-She serves the department of neurology both as Associate Chair for Clinical Services, including roles as the Ambulatory Care Clinical Chief and the Service Chief.
-She is also Co-Director of the Epilepsy Program, and director of the EEG laboratory.
+She serves the Department of Neurology as the Associate Chair for Clinical Services, including roles as the Ambulatory Care Clinical Chief and the Service Chief.
+She is also Co-Director of the Epilepsy Program.
 Dr. Selwa sees patients with epilepsy, as well as many other patients with a wide spectrum of neurologic disorders.

 Areas of Interest

 Cognitive outcomes in epilepsy, quality of life issues in epilepsy, sleep in epilepsy, Neurologic education.

 - University of Michigan Health System, Neurology, MI, 1990

 - Epilepsy, University of Michigan Health System, 1991

 - Clinical Neurophysiology